published by the Historical League, Inc.

 Tastes & Treasures has a delicious Peach and Raspberry Sauce on page 184.
 Coup des Tartes restaurant in Phoenix also has a wonderful recipe incorporating cherries with raspberry sauce.

-Coup des Tartes
+Cherry and Raspberry Sauce Coup des Tartes

 2 cups coarsely chopped pitted sour cherries